KasparEtter/ef1p/pages/email/email.md

 [Sieve](#mail-filtering-language) and [ManageSieve](#filter-management-protocol),
 as well as [PGP](#comparison-of-smime-and-pgp).
 I don't understand why mail clients separate the outbox from the inbox.
-(I don't know any other messaging app which does this and just because [IMAP](#internet-message-access-protocol) uses folders doesn't mean you have to display them.)
+(I don't know any other messaging app which does this, and just because [IMAP](#internet-message-access-protocol) uses folders doesn't mean you have to display them.)
-I think it would be great if my mail client could [timestamp](https://opentimestamps.org/) all the messages that I send.
+I think it would be great if my mail client could [timestamp](https://opentimestamps.org/) all the emails that I send.
 Whenever I submit a responsible disclosure, I do this manually.